-III.
-Exhibit Charts
+b.
+Exhibit Chart

-On the same date as the deadline for the e-filing of the Joint Pre-Trial Statement, each party shall e-file an exhibit chart of the exhibits the party will definitely use at trial (including demonstratives, summaries, or other specially prepared exhibits), which includes the following:
+The party must submit an exhibit chart of the exhibits the party will definitely use at trial (including demonstratives, summaries, or other specially prepared exhibits), which includes the following:

-- (a) the exhibit number: - (b) the date of the document or exhibit, if applicable; - (c) a concise, neutral description of the exhibit;
+- (a) the exhibit number; - (b) the date of the document or exhibit, if applicable; - (c) a concise, neutral description of the exhibit; and - (d) a concise statement of the exhibit's relevance.